moyamoha/guardian/README.md

 # Gaurdian
-This is an application developed as a hobby project.
+Gaurdian is an SPA-application that is made for saving credintials easily and securely This is an application developed as a hobby project.
 New things I learned while coding this app:
 - More about mongodb schema validation